The Down Lo

 First, it’s important to understand I did not say I went on THE Yacht Week, which is the company most people are familiar with.
 Their branding is incredibly well known and reaches all corners of the globe (who wouldn’t want to bask under the sun with those hotties in the promo video?).
 The truth is, there are many competitors to Yacht Week Croatia – sailing companies that offer week on a yacht for a set fee so if you’re considering Sail Week vs Yacht Week, make sure you consider all your options and read the reviews.
 We did our homework and chose to embark with the Sail Week Croatia for a number of reasons – and I’m pleased to report our expectations were far exceeded.

-Why We Chose Sail Week Croatia over the Yacht Week: Itinerary and Price
+Why We Chose Sail Week over Yacht Week Croatia: Itinerary and Price

 The Itinerary: A lot of the companies we researched (ahem: The Yacht Week Croatia) looked extraordinarily spring breaky, promising young 20-somethings the perfect girl to guy ratio and Europe’s hottest nightclubs.
 They offer Party Weeks, Ultra Week (to the huge music fest), and basically a week of binge drinking.
 That would’ve been great 10 years ago, but when you’re in your 30s, you usually want to remember the experience.
 Sail Week has that kind of trip too, but what caught our eye was Adventure Week.
 The route was completely different than the party cruise (so we wouldn’t run into them) and each port offered a different activity like hiking, biking, kayaking, and SUPing.
 Full disclosure, it was a bit more soft adventure than I would’ve liked, but it was still actively exploring instead of wasting the day sleeping off a hangover.